seqwell/LongPlex/README.md

 ## With Docker

-The pipeline can be run using included test data with:
+The pipeline can be run using included test data without BAM and FASTQ file renaming:

 ```bash
 nextflow run \